phestrix/http-api/README.md

 # http-api
-Project in which I studied ktor basics\n
+Project in which I studied ktor basics.
 I implemented simple store with customers and orders